Amir Kassaei

-Early Years and Private Life
+Early years and private life

 Kassaei was born in Tehran, Iran to middle-class parents.
 When he was 13, in 1981, he was recruited as a child soldier for the Iran–Iraq War.
 In 1983 his parents paid a human smuggler to get him over the border into Turkey.
 He applied for asylum at the Austrian embassy in Istanbul and moved to Vienna-Schwechat in Austria to live with a remote relative of his mother.
 There he spent the rest of his youth and received his high school education.
 After finishing school with 19, he worked in a hospice for his military alternative service.

 Visiting an aunt in Paris he was encouraged by her to apply for a university education in Business administration at the renowned Paris-Est Créteil University in Fontainebleau, working nightshifts as a barkeeper in order to finance his studies.
 He moved to Germany in 1997.

 Amir Kassaei is married to the producer and project manager Marion Kassaei, the couple has a son Vito.
 Kassaei is father to 3 other children from previous relationships.